The History of Transportation

 It was in the 1800s that the ships started to shed their sails once again on the rivers.
 The technology of transportation changed with the arrival of automation.
 Cumbersome paddlewheel was the very first automation in ships.
 Because of their bulky form and inability to turn easily, paddlewheel boats were restricted to river travel where maneuverability was easy because of the calm water curent.

 The steamship was the next invention after paddlewheel.
 These vessels generated power by the burning or heating or wood or coal.
 The ship moved through steam pressure for making the pistons work.
 The steamship was enjoying a long and trusted run on both rivers and seas.
 After that in 1912, the first diesel-powered ship ‘Danish Selandia’, was launched.
-That diesel engine design became the industrial and military standard until after WW II.
+That diesel engine design became the industrial and military standard until after WW II when many of the spare parts could be found at the local warehouse of diesel parts.

 The first nuclear power ship was built in 1958 although nuclear power was soon abandoned in favor of industry as it was too risky and costly.
 However its use of nuclear power was in the military.